 Besides gains and costs, constraints also shape the range of acceptable supply chain decisions:

-- Stores and warehouses have maximum capacities, preventing any additional ordering that goes beyond a certain amount of stock.
+- Storage capacity : Stores and warehouses have maximum capacities, preventing any additional ordering that goes beyond a certain amount of stock.

-- Suppliers only accept orders that are beyond minimum order quantities (expressed in number of units or amount ordered).
+- MOQs : Suppliers only accept orders that are beyond minimum order quantities - expressed, for example, in number of units or amount ordered.
+Those MOQs can also be interpreted and modeled as fixed costs on supplier purchase orders.

-- The company has limited access to liquidity, and hence needs to cap its inventory capital allocation.
+- Capital costs : The company has limited access to liquidity, and hence needs to cap its inventory capital allocation.
+Gaining access to more capital can be highly time-consuming for the company's management, and may not be aligned with its strategic orientations either.

-- When importing goods from overseas, orders may have to be properly sized so that they can fit exactly within one container.
+- Transport capacity : When importing goods from overseas, orders may have to be properly sized so that they can fit exactly within one container.
+Containers have both a maximum weight and a maximum volume.
+Containers can also be interpreted as a form of fixed cost on purchase orders.

-Economic drivers also need to account for all of the above-mentioned constraints.
-Indeed, if constraints are not accounted for, then the system that combines the demand forecasts with the economic drivers would most likely suggest decisions that could not actually be executed in reality; such as trying to fill a warehouse beyond its storage capacity.
+Economic drivers need to account for all of the above-mentioned constraints, and many more in practice.
+If constraints are not accounted for, then the system that combines the demand forecasts with the economic drivers would most likely suggest decisions that could not actually be executed in reality, such as trying to fill a warehouse beyond its storage capacity.